localstack/localstack-blog.github.io/content/2024-02-28-making-connecting-to-localstack-easier/index.md

 From very early on in LocalStack's history, this was accounted for via the "cosmetic" configuration variables: `LOCALSTACK_HOSTNAME` and `HOSTNAME_EXTERNAL`.

 If our DNS-based improvements are not available, or do not solve the connectivity problem, the user can configure cosmetic variables to a name that resolves to the LocalStack container.
-Where previously there were two variables that performed the same role in an inconsistent way, we now have a single variable: `LOCALSTACK_HOST`, which is used internally by all services that return URLs.
+Where previously two variables inconsistently performed the same role: we now have a single variable: `LOCALSTACK_HOST`, which is used internally by all services that return URLs.

 For example, by running LocalStack with: